Chief Management Officer of the Department of Defense

 The chief management officer (CMO) of the United States Department of Defense (DoD) was the third-in-command of the department after the Secretary of Defense and Deputy Secretary of Defense.
 The position's purpose was to reduce costs by improving the quality and productivity of DoD's business operations.
 Congress disestablished the CMO position with the passage of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021 effective 1 January 2021.

 Organization

 The CMO's office contained six "reform leaders" in the areas of logistics and supply chains, real property, community services, human resources, and health care, and a Program Executive Officer for IT Business Systems.
-The office also oversaw Washington Headquarters Services and Pentagon Force Protection Agency, and contained an Oversight and Compliance Directorate, and a Headquarters Support Directorate.
+The office also oversaw Washington Headquarters Services and the Pentagon Force Protection Agency and contained an Oversight and Compliance Directorate and a Headquarters Support Directorate.